ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .slide: data-background-video="images/3d_pipes.webm" data-background-video-loop="loop" data-background-size="contain" -->

 Thank you!
+I'm so humbled to be back.

-So to start with, can I get some noise from anyone else who thinks this is an awesome screensaver?
+Alrighty then, to start with, can I get some noise from anyone else who thinks this is an awesome screensaver?

 Yeah!
 It's quite fitting for a pipelines talk isn't it?